-Pharmacies servicing LTC facilities must dispense solid oral doses of brand-name drugs to Medicare Covered Persons residing in LTC facilities in no greater than 14-day increments at a time in accordance with 42 CFR §423.154.
+Pharmacies servicing LTC facilities must dispense solid oral doses of brand-name drugs to Medicare Covered Persons residing in LTC facilities in no greater than 14-day increments according to 42 CFR §423.154.
 Prime will reject LTC facility claims that are submitted with invalid or missing Short Cycle Claim (SCC) combinations.